mortenoh/generator-d2-webapp/README.md

-# generator-d2-webapp

-Simple DHIS 2 WebApp generator.
+A simple Yeoman generator for creating DHIS 2 WebApps.